Detection of gravitational waves in circular particle accelerators II. Response analysis and parameter estimation using

 Further, we observe that the plots show antipodal symmetry, since placing the ring and/or the GW source at antipodal positions, and/or having the ions circulating in the opposite direction, would all produce the same SRGO response.
 The plots also appear to have a left-right symmetry, because two GW sources at the same declination, initially located on either side of the ring and having the same hour angle magnitude, would produce the same value of the initial SRGO response.
-The response signals over a day's time would, however, not be exactly the same due to Earth's rotation, as SRGO would move towards the source in one case and away from the source in the other case.
-But over 24 hours, SRGO would cover all possible azimuthal orientations relative to the two sources.
-Therefore, the peak signal values would be similar between such cases, although the peak signal may be achieved at different times.
-This symmetry would break at higher GW frequencies, if the response signal amplitude drops quick enough within one day due to the chirping of the GW frequency.
-There is also a latitudinal symmetry, as having SRGO located at equal and opposite latitudes would simply flip the plots about the horizontal axis.
+The response signals over a 24~h period would, however, not be exactly the same, breaking the symmetry.
+Although both sources would trace the same path across the antenna pattern, the phase difference between the GW and the path across the antenna pattern would be different, so that the peak signal would be attained at different times and at slightly different values.
+In addition, the symmetry is further broken by the time evolution of the GW frequency due to the inspiral, which in turn changes the amplitude of the response signal, as discussed above.
+This effect is particularly relevant when the rate of change of the GW frequency is large, which is not the case in the example shown in Fig.~\ref{psnr_srcpos}.
+Finally, there is also a latitudinal symmetry, as having SRGO located at equal and opposite latitudes would simply flip the plots about the horizontal axis.